 A transformative internship: shaping inclusive, accessible summer camps

-With a passion for keeping young people safe, engaged and supported regardless of their backgrounds or abilities, Cassidy O’Reilly, a fourth-year Honours Bachelor of Community Safety student, took on a summer internship as location coordinator for the City of Toronto’s summer camps for kids ages 6-12 from July to August 2021.
+With a passion for keeping young people safe, engaged and supported regardless of their backgrounds or abilities, Cassidy O’Reilly, a fourth-year Honours Bachelor of Community Safety student, took on a summer internship as location coordinator for a municipal summer camp for kids ages 6-12 from July to August 2021.

 The internship presented her most challenging leadership role yet: providing direction, mentorship and day-to-day behavioural management and conflict resolution support to a team of young counsellors who ran craft, music and sports activities for children every day.

 Several of the participating children in each camp group were neurodiverse — some living with autism spectrum disorder, Asperger’s or attention deficit hyperactivity disorder.
 This called for O’Reilly to draw on her leadership skills and the strategies learned from her studies to advise her staff how to adjust the activities to help all children participate.